eflanili7881/AdobeRepackerAndInstallerScript/README.md

 - Latest PowerShell for Windows XP(/x64)/Server 2003(/R2)(/x64)/Vista(/x64)/Server 2008/(/x64).
 Windows 7 and above comes with PowerShell by default.

 ## What does this script do?
-This script compresses all unpacked assets that present on "payloads" folder to temporary directory set by script, copies RIBS installer engine from installation media with unpacked assets excluded via excludepackages.txt and excludepayloads.txt that's generated via script and invokes Set-up.exe on temporary directory set by script to install repacked product.
+This script compresses all unpacked assets that present on "payloads" and "packages" folder to temporary directory set by script, copies RIBS installer engine from installation media with unpacked assets excluded via excludepackages.txt and excludepayloads.txt that's generated via script and invokes Set-up.exe on temporary directory set by script to install repacked product.

 ## Limitations
 - ZIP file must not exceed 2 GB.
 I tested this with HyperDrive installer engine and it throwed error.
 But I didn't tested this with RIBS engine.
 May it supports 2 GB+ files or not.
 Proceed with caution.